akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Return

-Sir Guy was taken back to Winchester in chains.
+Sir Guy was taken back to Westminster in chains.
 Beatrice and Godfrey followed, with Harold placed in a cart padded with blankets.
 The reeve and the cook, who had raised the alarm, were found and thanked.

 Goosie, exhausted but triumphant, rode in the basket at Beatrice’s feet.